-Do you enjoy conducting research?
-Are you computer-savvy and organized?
-If so, you should pursue a Bachelor of Science degree in Information Science at the University of North Texas.
+Are you computer-savvy?
+Do you value being organized?
+If so, you should consider pursuing a Bachelor of Science degree in Information Science at the University of North Texas.

-The information science courses will provide an overview of information professions, information organization, and information access and retrieval.
-Practicum and field experience are available.
+The information science courses provide an overview of information professions, information organizations, and information access and retrieval.
+A complete degree plan is available at our website.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.